The Flavours Of Paris: Food Experiences Our Travellers Never Forget

 Next stop was Pretoria, followed by Kruger National Park.
 The scenic drive through landmarks like the Union Buildings and Voortrekker Monument set the mood for the wild adventure ahead.

 The next morning brought the highlight — the legendary Kruger safari!
 Watching lions and elephants in their natural habitat was an indescribable thrill — no photo or video could do justice (though, of course, Instagram did get its fair share of updates!).
+For travellers who dream of experiencing Africa’s incredible wildlife, journeys like our Adventurous South Africa tour and Kenya African Safari offer unforgettable safari experiences that bring you closer to nature than you ever imagined.

 From the wilderness, we moved to the coast — flying to George and driving to Mossel Bay, a charming harbour town along the famous Garden Route.
 Oudtshoorn, the “Feather Capital of the World,” was next on the itinerary.
 The Cango Caves amazed us with their beauty, and at the Ostrich Farm, we even tried — unsuccessfully — to crack an ostrich egg!
 Lunch at the farm felt like a mini picnic —one of those thoughtful Aviana touches that makes all the difference.